 Cheaper stands tend to loosen over time, which gets very frustrating.
 Some mid-priced snare drum stands also do this.

-If you want to make sure that everything stays tightly in place, it’s better to get as high quality of a snare drum stand as you’re able to.
+If you want to ensure that everything stays tightly in place and feels comfortable to play, it’s best to invest in a high-quality snare drum stand as you can afford.

 The height of a snare drum stand isn’t something to worry about if you’re placing your snare on a standard drum kit.
 Most snare stands can be positioned to stand 18” to 24” tall.

 However, you may need a taller snare drum stand if you plan on using it for an orchestral snare drum to play while standing.
 You may also need a taller stand if you want to mount a rack tom onto it.

 In those cases, make sure to check the maximum height of the snare drum stand before you buy it.

 Weight is another factor that affects stability.
 Generally, the heavier the snare stand is, the more expensive it’ll be.

 For example, the DW 9000 series snare stand is the heaviest I’ve experienced and the most costly on the market.

 However, getting the heaviest possible stand isn’t always the most practical thing to do.

 You should get a heavy stand if your drum kit doesn’t move around too much.
 It will feel the most stable to play on.